 What to know about Kin Insurance

-Offering insurance in Alabama, Florida, Georgia and Texas, Kin Insurance originally made a name for itself with its fast, online quoting process.
-An online quote from Kin only required your address and a few follow-up questions, however it appears that this feature of the business recently changed – now you need to speak with an agent to get a quote.
+Offering insurance in Florida, Kin Insurance originally made a name for itself with its fast, online quoting process.
+An online quote from Kin only requires your address and a few follow-up questions.
 Yet the process is still substantially quicker than at larger insurance providers, based on our experience getting a quote and the consumer reviews we’ve read.

 Kin’s technology enables it to provide fast quotes by utilizing everything from satellite imagery, real estate listings, and public and private data sources to streamline the rating process.
 This is great news if you need coverage quickly and don’t want to go through a long process of filling out forms and holding on the phone.
 The quoting process is untraditional, but the policies are not.
 Kin provides easy-to-understand, standardized home insurance policies.